Everything you need to know about recycling services and facilities in the Wakatipu.

 - Glass bottles and jars.
 Washed with the lids off (the lids can also go in the recycling container).

 - Clean paper and cardboard.
 For example office paper, magazines, newspaper, egg cartons, cereal boxes, envelopes.

-- Plastic bags or glad wrap.
+- Plastic bags or cling film.